Content Design

 Past user research was available, providing target audience insights:

 To understand the user journeys, I spoke with internal stakeholders.
 I learned that mentors were being actively recruited, but mentee outreach was limited.
-This meant that mentees would land on the home page much earlier in their journey than mentors.
+This meant that mentees would land on the homepage much earlier in their journey than mentors.
 For them, the website might be their first touch point with Thrive Out Loud.

 To inform word choice moving forward, search-word analytics was conducted.
 Previously, the platformed used "LGBTQIA+" and "queer" to refer to its community.
 New research pointed towards “queer” and “LGBTQ+” as the most commonly used and understood terms.